moawiah/TAP/Week_5/WeekProject/README.md

 ## Instructions
 - Set up your project directory structure as shown above.

-- Initialize a Node.js project by running npm init and install the necessary dependencies:
+- Initialize a Node.js project by running npm init and install the necessary dependencies using `npm install`
-`npm install express pug body-parser`

-- Create the following Pug templates in the "views" directory:
+- Create the following EJS templates in the "views" directory:
-    - `index.pug` - For listing files.
+    - `index.ejs` - For listing files.
-    - `create.pug` - For creating a new file.
+    - `create.ejs` - For creating a new file.
-    - `detail.pug` - For viewing the content of a specific file.
+    - `detail.ejs` - For viewing the content of a specific file.

 - Create the following static files in the "public" directory:
     - `styles.css` - For styling the application.